-So I’m packing for a weekend of lacrosse that the parents of the kids on my teenage son’s team will attend.
-I’m slightly challenged trying to find, slimming, age appropriate fashionable, decade current (ie not short, shorts from the eighties, “If you dare wear short, shorts Nair for short, shorts…”) clothing that might fit the bill.
-In addition, to this treacherous challenge, I have to get the drinks, snacks, cooler and directions ready.
+So I’m packing for a weekend of watching lacrosse for my teenage son and find myself challenged to find, slimming, age appropriate fashionable, decade current (ie not short, shorts from the eighties, “If you dare wear short, shorts Nair for short, shorts…”) clothing that might fit the bill.
+In addition to this treacherous challenge, I have to get the drinks, snacks, cooler and directions ready.
 Fortunately, my son packs for himself.
-If you want your children to learn to pack on their on pack old super hero t-shirts and too small underwear with cute puppies on them.
+Hint: if you want your children to learn to pack on their on pack old super hero t-shirts and too small underwear with cute puppies on them.
 I guarantee, they’ll never let you pack for them again.

-Back to me…ok, I might pack a pair of leopard print shorter shorts from J. Crew that I bought on sale, end of season, at least seven years ago when I had a perky derriere, but now they just slide down my hips and show my crepy legs…on to the next.
+Back to me, should I pack a pair of leopard print shorts from J. Crew that I bought on sale, end of season, at least seven years ago when I had a perky derriere, but now they just slide down my hips and show my crepy legs…not!
 There is a pair of turquoise shorts with red embroidered tulips from Talbots but I’m not sure.
-The other day I was wearing them to Stop & Shop and a man out front collecting donations for the needy told me he’d wear them to play golf.
+The other day I was wearing them to Stop & Shop and an elderly man collecting donations for the needy told me he’d wear them to play golf.
 UGH!
 Not the image I’m going for.
 Challenging!